Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

 - Private recruitment, whether for local or overseas employment

-- Contracts for the construction and repair of locally-funded public works, except:
+- Contracts for the construction of defense-related structures

 - Exploration, development, and utilization of natural resources

 - Culture, production, milling, processing, trading except retailing, of rice and corn and acquiring, by barter, purchase or otherwise, rice and corn and the by-products thereof, subject to a period of divestment.

-- Contracts for the supply of materials, goods and commodities to government-owned or controlled corporation, company, agency or municipal corporation
+- Contracts for the supply of materials, goods, and commodities to Government-Owned and Controlled Corporation (GOCC), company, agency or municipal corporation

 - Ownership of condominium units

 List B: Foreign Ownership is Limited for Reason of Security, Defense, Risk to Health and Morals, and Protection of Small and Medium Scale Enterprises